EndPointCorp/end-point-blog/2021/10/kubernetes.md

 nginx-deployment-66b6c48dd5-wvkhc   1/1     Running   0          25s
 ```

-Pick one of those, and we can open a bash session in it with:
+Pick one of those and we can open a bash session in it with:

 ```
 $ kubectl exec -it nginx-deployment-66b6c48dd5-85nwq -- bash